Golf Outing Value… Who Are We To Decide?

 Comments immediately come from around the table about the size of last year’s event, the fact that you are now having your outing on a Friday instead of a Monday, how the golf course is actually less expensive but the dinner is $3.00 per head more because Judy insisted on double baked potatoes instead of a tray of mashed like last year.

 After the ten second awkward silence and the head nodding subsides, somehow a number is presented and amazingly it is the same as last year’s price, even though all of you realize that the double baked potatoes will make you lose $3.00 per player.
 This year you hope that the promise of “nicer potatoes” will somehow get you more players to make up for the shortfall.
-Clearly, “hope” is a ring that we all gladly reach for.
+Clearly, “hope” is a golden ring that we all gladly reach for.

 Everyone makes a note on their pad and feeling really good about accomplishing one thing at today’s meeting, even though they have agreed to lose money, they can move on to something more fun… player gifts.
-Or as “mashed potato Judy” like to think of it….
+Or as “mashed potato Judy” likes to think of it….
 SHOPPING.

 She quickly starts….
 “I was thinking tees, sunscreen, maybe a baseball cap with a logo on it…”